nkleemann/amsel-core/README.md

 - feedback loops (f.e.: visual input)
 - musical definitions

+**For a demo check out the [demo branch](https://github.com/nkleemann/amsel-core/tree/demo). where I'll build a command line utility using this core.
+It will use custom `.compose` files and send MIDI notes to a given port.**

 ## Introduction

 Every generative system needs a set of input vectors to produce it's output.
 Frequently those input vectors are: